The 10 Largest Private Credit Funds in the World (Top Firms by AUM)

 Private credit has quietly become one of Wall Street's favorite asset classes.

-Overall, BlackRock expects the total private debt market to reach $3.5 trillion by the end of 2028.
+In the last five years, more than $700 billion in capital was raised by just 10 firms for their private credit funds.
+BlackRock projects the total private debt market will reach $3.5 trillion by the end of 2028.

 The money has been pouring in.
-And it's not hard to understand why.
+And it's not hard to see why.

 Why private credit?